 Our Local Charity-Martin House

 Martin House is a charity that provides hospice care for children and young people across West, North and East Yorkshire.
-It provides family-led care to children and young people with life-limiting and life-threatening illnesses, either at the hospice or in families' own homes.Martin House relies almost entirely on voluntary donations and fundraising to provide care and support to 428 children and young people and 155 bereaved families across West, North and East Yorkshire.This year, we collected contributions at the end of our school Carol Service and Nativity performance from our parents and carers.
-In total, we raised £155.80 which we were delighted to present to Martin House.
+It provides family-led care to children and young people with life-limiting and life-threatening illnesses, either at the hospice or in families' own homes.Martin House relies almost entirely on voluntary donations and fundraising to provide care and support to 428 children and young people and 155 bereaved families across West, North and East Yorkshire.This year, we collected contributions at our school Nativity performance from our parents and carers.
+In total, we raised £100.22 which we were delighted to present to Martin House.

 Our National Charities